ilichb/coreV/README.md

 > **RPC Fast is the backbone of our scalability strategy.** Without it, we cannot deliver real‑time reputation for the Solana ecosystem.

+The project already features a functional Solana client (solana-client.ts) and a batch adapter (solana-adapter.ts) that anchors scorecards using the Solana Memo program.
+The audit system (/es/audit) already displays the status of this connection.
+For the hackathon, we need to add:

+Real-time governance (gRPC connector for Realms/Squads).

+A custom Anchor contract (to record reputation milestones, replacing the simple Memo).
 ---

 ## ✅ Already Built (Pre‑Hackathon)